ShubhamBhosale0264/Data-Analytics-Using-Tableau-PowerBI-Excel/README.md

 - Female customers contribute slightly more revenue than male customers.
 - Sales peaked in 2016, with a slight dip in 2017—indicating potential market saturation or pricing issues.
 - Seasonal spikes in Q4 suggest strong year-end buying behavior.
+## 📱 Social Media Analytics Dashboard
+Understanding Your Audience Through Engagement Metrics

+📌 Problem Statement
+In the age of digital marketing, brands and content creators need more than just likes—they need to understand who is engaging, what drives interaction, and where their audience is most active.
+This dashboard was designed to uncover patterns in social media engagement across demographics, interests, and geographies.
+It answers questions like:
+- Which hobbies generate the most likes, shares, and comments?
+- How do video views vary by profession?
+- What’s the gender breakdown of engagement?
+- Which countries contribute most to content sharing?

+🎯 Objectives
+- Analyze engagement metrics (likes, shares, comments, video views)
+- Segment audience by gender, age, hobby, profession, and country
+- Identify high-performing content themes
+- Support targeted marketing and content strategy decisions

+🛠️ Tools & Technologies
+- Power BI: Data modeling, DAX measures, interactive visuals
+- Power Query: Data cleaning and transformation
+- Excel: Initial data prep and validation
+- Custom Legends & Icons: For intuitive segmentation

+🧠 Insights & Impact
+- Cooking is the most engaging hobby across all metrics—ideal for influencer partnerships or recipe content.
+- Doctors lead in video views, suggesting strong interest in health-related content.
+- Female users contribute the highest number of likes—valuable for gender-targeted campaigns.
+- USA dominates in content sharing, followed by India and Canada.
+- Age group 21–30 is the most active, making it a prime target for engagement strategies.

+📂 How to Use
+- Open the Power BI dashboard.
+- Use slicers to filter by gender, hobby, profession, or country.
+- Hover over charts for detailed tooltips.
+- Export visuals or summaries for campaign planning or reporting.